CHICAGO -- Patrick Sharp wasn't going to be denied.

 GOALS: 1 | ASST: 0 | PTS: 1

 SOG: 23 | +/-: 1

 "I knew [Kane] was going to hit me with a pass," Sharp said after the best-of-7 Stanley Cup Playoff series was secured in six games.
 "I knew I was in.
 I just wanted to focus in getting the shot on net.
 It's tough to get to the net in a series like that, so I had an opportunity that I wanted to get there whatever way I [could]."

-Sharp's lone point of the series happened 77 seconds after a go-ahead power-play goal by Blackhawks captain Jonathan Toews and deflated the resilient Blues.
-Chicago scored two more goals, winning 5-1 to end the series, and afterward St. Louis coach Ken Hitchcock lamented the goal by Sharp.
+Sharp's lone point of the series happened 77 seconds after a power-play goal by Blackhawks captain Jonathan Toews and deflated the resilient Blues.
+Chicago scored two more goals, winning 5-1 to end the series, and afterward St. Louis coach Ken Hitchcock lamented that goal by Sharp.

 "The goal was a backbreaker," Hitchcock said.
 "It was a backbreaker.
 The bench was still fine.
 Our team had great spirit at the start, great spirit through the first and second period.
 To play as well as we've ever played in this building was the way we played the first two periods, and then the third goal, the air went right out of the bench."

 Happy to have scored, he found it a bit amusing.
 After a frustrating series statistically, scoring once in 23 shots, it was almost comical how such an important goal found its way into the net.

 "All the shots I had in the series that didn't go in," Sharp said, smirking.
 "It's funny the first one I score rolls off my stick and goes in."